Cardigan Refashion With Lace [Design Details]

 I like the versatility of the detachable collar.
 Whit the collar, the cardigan looks great to put on and go out for a chill day or night out.
 But without the collar, the cardie could be a top part of an outfit and you can easily wear it inside a restaurant or a dinner party.

-This cardigan refashion with lace is now listed for sale in my Etsy shop.
 Frankly, untill now this is my favourite "casual" garment refashion.
-It has highly enhanced, beautiful unique final look; also the material is warm and very soft, let alone the lovely light blue colour.
-The necklace is a free gift for the lucky buyer.
+It has high-end enhanced, beautiful unique final look.
+I also like the material - it is warm and very soft, let alone the lovely icy blue colour.

 Happy refashion adventures,